treyz1999-lgtm/CardGamePlus/docs/architecture.md

 ## Immutable Templates

-Standard playing cards are stored as immutable templates.
+The application uses immutable templates for both standard playing Cards and purchasable Effect definitions.

+Templates are never modified directly.

+Instead, services construct new runtime objects from template data whenever gameplay objects are required.

-Players never own template cards.
+Users never own template Cards.

-Instead, users create persistent custom Cards by combining:
+Instead, persistent custom Cards are created by combining:

 - One standard Card template
 - Zero or more unlocked Effect templates